 14. Keyhole Neckline

 The keyhole neckline is a close sibling of the halter neck, except forming a “keyhole” of varying shapes and sizes right below your collar bones.
 This timeless neckline brings out class and sophistication, as it feels and looks as though you are wearing a jewel.
-This style flatters a small chest but should be avoided by larger-busted women, unless you’d want to further accentuate your cleavage.
+Keyholes are often mixed with other styles of necklines, like crewneck and turtlenecks, to create a peek-a-boo effect.

 15. Surplice Neckline